andrewwang247/radix-tree/README.md

 ### Deletion

 To remove keys from the tree, use `erase`.
-This function has no effect if a key match is not found.
+This function has no effect if the key is not in the tree.
 There are 2 overloads of `erase`.

 - Erase a single key.
 If `is_prefix` is set, erases all keys that match the prefix.
 - Erase an initializer list of strings.